The Japanese/US/UK mission called Yohkoh (Japanese for

 Star program.
 With eight channels operating over a

 telescope ever built.
-Following launch in 2008, MSU faculty
+Following launch in February 2010, MSU faculty

-and students will participate in the calibration and analysis
+and students are participating in analysis

 of the scientific data from SDO.